 - they can either apply for an EU Blue Card, or

 Applying for an EU Blue Card

-To be able to get the EU Blue Card you must have an employment offer with at least 53,600 EUR annual gross salary.
-In case you are a specialist in the field of engineering, qualified communication or technology expert, medical doctor, and certain other shortage occupations the annual gross salary must be at least 41,808 EUR.
+To get the EU Blue Card, you must have an employment offer with at least 56,400 EUR annual gross salary.
+In case you are a specialist in the field of engineering, qualified communication or technology expert, medical doctor, and certain other shortage occupations, the annual gross salary must be at least 43,992 EUR.

-Permit will allow you to stay up to 4 years.
-After just 33 months working on the EU Blue Card, you can obtain a Permanent Residence Permit in Germany.
-In case you prove sufficient German Language level (B1) – you can get this permit just after 21 months.
-Read here more about Permanent Residence Permit in Germany.
+The permit will allow you to stay up to 4 years.
+After just 33 months of working on the EU Blue Card, you can obtain a Permanent Residence Permit in Germany.
+In case you prove sufficient German Language level (B1) – you can get this permit after 21 months.
+Read more about Permanent Residence Permit in Germany.

 German Employment Visa

-In most cases the employer will your sponsor, so you can apply for a German Employment Visa.
-You can get the Permanent Residence Permit after 5 years in Germany with an employment visa.
+In most cases, the employer will be your sponsor so that you can apply for a German Employment Visa.
+You can get the Permanent Residence Permit after five years in Germany with an employment visa.

 The length of this visa usually aligns with the length of your contract.
-So, if your contract is for two years, your visa will also be for two years.
-It is possible to extend an employment permit if your contract is extended as well or by receiving a new one.
+So, if your work agreement is for two years, your visa will also be for two years.
+It is possible to extend an employment permit if your contract is extended or by receiving a new one.

 Many view the United Kingdom as a good location for the car export business.
 Indeed, buying and selling cars for export is an excellent idea, and the paperwork is straightforward.
 Yet, many people...

 What salary should you expect when applying for or accepting a job in the capital of Austria, Vienna?
 It's a fantastic place to work and live.
 However, salaries aren't the highest in the region.
 Yet,...